Legal Language Services ranks North Carolina as a state with lightly regulated legal interpreting requirements.

 North Carolina state authorities periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for Language Access in the Courts.
 In addition, the state of North Carolina accepts certification from member states participating in the Consortium for Language Access in the Courts.

-The North Carolina Administrative Office of the Courts defines legal interpreters in the following three ways:
+The North Carolina Administrative Office of the Courts defines legal interpreters in the following ways:

 According to a recent American Community Survey, approximately 10.34% of the North Carolina population speaks a language other than English.